xythobuz/xyControl/README.md

 The data and bss memory sections, as well as the Stack are located in the internal RAM.
 The external RAM is used only for dynamically allocated memory.

-## Supported Hardware

-+ Gyroscope L3GD20, code based on the [Adafruit Example](https://github.com/adafruit/Adafruit_L3GD20).
-+ Accelerometer and Magnetometer LSM303DLHC, code based on the [Pololu Example](https://github.com/pololu/LSM303).
-+ I got both of these Sensors on the [MinIMU-9 v2](http://www.pololu.com/catalog/product/1268)
-+ Brushless Motor Driver [BL-Ctrl V1.2](http://www.mikrokopter.de/ucwiki/en/BL-Ctrl_V1.2) with eg. the [Robbe Roxxy Outrunner 2824-34](http://www.conrad.de/ce/de/product/231867) Brushless Motor.

-# Software used

- + [Peter Fleurys TWI Library](http://homepage.hispeed.ch/peterfleury/avr-software.html)

 # PC Tools

 You can find some PC Software in the 'tools' directory.
 Each one should be accompanied by it's own Readme file.

+# Software used

+ + [Peter Fleurys TWI Library](http://homepage.hispeed.ch/peterfleury/avr-software.html)

 # License